Scientists (New Zealand)

 Introduction

 New Zealand has many great scientists that work in a lot of different areas of science.
-Their research and discoveries have a big effect on our world.
-In this entry we will show you how to find information about their scientific study, their lives, and other important information.
+Their research and discoveries have a big impact on our world.
+In this entry we will show you how to find information about their scientific study and their lives.
 We will also mention being a scientist as a career.

 You can also use keywords in the search bar (eg Maurice Wilkins) to find information related to a particular scientist.

-This database is part of the EPIC collection.
-EPIC is a collection of online resources that have been put together especially for New Zealand school students.
-Science in Context has good articles and biographies on notable New Zealand scientists as well as information on many scientific topics.
+This is one of the EPIC databases that have been put together especially for New Zealand school students.
+It has historical and current biographies of famous people, including some New Zealander scientists.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.